Daily Politics: Sunday Politics

 This programme was launched on 15 January 2012 to replace the Politics Show and was presented by Andrew Neil until 2017.
 The network part of Sunday Politics was presented by Sarah Smith from 4 September 2017 until the final programme on 22 July 2018.
 It is currently continuing as a regional programme, without the networked coverage.

 Sunday Politics was divided into a number of clearly defined sections.
 The programme usually starts with a short interview on a topical subject making the news that day.
 This section is branded the Top Story.
 The main programme interview (the Sunday Interview) is introduced by a short graphic and normally lasts between 10 and 15 minutes.
 The next section is Head to Head which is introduced by a short film and consists of a debate between two people on a political issue in the news that week.
 At this point the programme opted to 11 English regional segments, Scotland, Wales and Northern Ireland.
 Each opt-out lasted 23 minutes apart from Scotland (see below).
-Following the opt-outs the programme returned with a final section called The Week Ahead featuring three political journalists – regularly Janan Ganesh (Financial Times), Isabel Oakeshott (Sunday Times), Helen Lewis (New Statesman) and Nick Watt (The Guardian) who later joined BBC's Newsnight.
+Following the opt-outs the programme returned with a final section called The Week Ahead featuring three political journalists – regularly Janan Ganesh (Financial Times), Isabel Oakeshott (The Sunday Times), Helen Lewis (New Statesman) and Nick Watt (The Guardian) who later joined BBC's Newsnight.

-On 6 November 2016, Neil presented from Washington with Coburn in London ahead of the 2016 US Presidential Election.
+On 6 November 2016, Neil presented from Washington with Coburn in London ahead of the 2016 United States presidential election.
 On 23 August 2017, Neil announced he was standing down and that BBC Scotland Editor Sarah Smith would take over as the main presenter.